dmouscher/nomic/rules-3.md

 ## 375

 For 100bf any player may purchase a custom emoji slot on the discord.
 If their image is deemed inappropriate by the mods they must change it.
 Players may trade their custom emoji slots

+## 376

+#### Technology Tree

+Players can now purchase technological advancements in the form of “Tech Nodes” in the #Actions-map chat with the new command “!tech (Tech Name)”.
+The command “!tech” lists all available technology nodes to purchase.
+Tech nodes can be bought with the technology resource.
+Tech nodes are effects that apply only to the player that has purchased them.
+Nodes can be effects that affect the player and that players units.
+Once a technology is purchased it cannot be purchased again unless specifically stated.
+For tech nodes that can be purchased more than once their cost doubles each time after the first.
+Players cannot lose a tech node once purchased.
+This proposal is not case sensitive.

+#### Upgrades

+For tech nodes that are upgrades they allow for currently controlled units to be upgraded.
+Upgrades can only be purchased 10 times.
+Once an upgrade tech is purchased all units of that type are upgraded to the new tech level.
+This is true for all new units created of that type as well.

+#### Tech Nodes

+1. Granary Upgrade
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost: 5 technology
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Owns at least 1 granary.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Produce 1 more resource.
+Each time this is purchased the amount of production is increased by 1.
+2. Mine Upgrade
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost: 5 technology
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Owns at least 1 mine.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Produce 1 more resource.
+Each time this is purchased the amount of production is increased by 1.
+3. Oil Upgrade
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost: 5 technology
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Owns at least 1 Oil unit.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Produce 1 more resource.
+Each time this is purchased the amount of production is increased by 1.
+4. Powerplant Upgrade
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost: 5 technology
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Owns at least 1 powerplant.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Produce 1 more resource.
+Each time this is purchased the amount of production is increased by 1.
+5. University
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost: 5 technology
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Owns at least 1 University.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Produce 1 more resource.
+Each time this is purchased the amount of production is increased by 1.
+6. Sailing
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost 40 tech
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Has territory that borders a water tile.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Allows for the production of sail boat units.
+7. Sailing upgrade
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost 15 tech
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Prerequisite: Has at least 1 sail boat.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Effect: Increases the distance sail boats can travel to 2 distance away from a land tile.
+Each time this is purchased the amount of production is increased by 1.

+#### Units

+1. Sail Boat
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Cost 15 wood and 12 energy
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Mobil: Can move 1 tile per day at a distance of 1 tile from and land tile.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Boats do not count as markers for the purposes of claiming, superceding Rule 312
+&nbsp;&nbsp;&nbsp;&nbsp;4.
+Effect: Allows for the harvesting of oil on unit owners border.